fredemmott/OpenXR-API-Layers-GUI/CONTRIBUTING.md

 2. `git submodule update --init` (needed once)
 3. Open with Visual Studio Code and use the CMake extensions, or configure and build with separate `cmake` command

+You may want to set the `ENABLE_ASAN` CMake option to enable Address Sanitizer, which will automatically detect many common memory errors at runtime.

 See [the GitHub Actions configuration](../.github/workflows/ci.yml) for a full example.

 ## General Guidelines